 For when transpilation is desired (Babel, PostCSS), Greenwood recommends using an "evergreen build" approach that ensures that the code delivered to users is as modern as modern as possible, with the least amount of processing and tranformations applied.
 Greenwood has two plugins that already support taking advantage of the two amazing tools that makes this all possible; Browserslist and caniuse.com.

 Using the above tools and leveraging their respective

-env presets available for Babel and PostCSS, which are made possible courtesy of an awesome tool called Browserslist.
-Essentially, Browserlist allows querying of CanIUse data to determine, based on the browser query provided, what features are / aren't needed for transpilation.
-This in turn allows Babel and PostCSS to intelligenty transpile only what's needed for the features that are missing, thus ensuring an "evergreen" experience for users and developers.
+env presets available, essentially, Browserlist will query CanIUse data to determine, based on the browser query provided, what features are / aren't needed for transpilation.
+This in turn allows Babel and PostCSS to intelligenty transpile only what's needed for the features that are missing from the browser you are targatting, thus ensuring an "evergreen" experience for users and developers.
 Nice. 😎

-So to target modern evergreen browsers for example, a .browserslistrc would look like this:
+So for example, a .browserslistrc that looks like this:

 > 1% not op_mini all not ie 11

 When run against the

 browserslist, will in turn not transpile any modern code that all these browser support.